raspberrycoulis/raspberrypi-socialmedia-bot/README.md

 ### Facebook Page ID
 You will only be able to check a Facebook Page with `facebook.py`, **not** a Facebook Profile.
 To find out your Facebook Page ID, head over to [Find You Facebook ID](http://findmyfbid.com/) and enter the URL of your Facebook Page, i.e. `https://www.facebook.com/raspberrycoulis` and you'll be given a unique string of numbers.
 This is your Facebook Page ID, so take note.

+### Instagram App and Access Token
+You will need to create an app over at [https://www.instagram.com/developer/](https://www.instagram.com/developer/) in order to get access to the API.
+Once you have an app, head on over to [http://jelled.com/instagram/access-token](http://jelled.com/instagram/access-token) in order to generate your Access Token.

 ## Slack Incoming Webhooks
 You'll also need to create an Incoming Webhook in Slack.
 [This page from Slack's API documentation](https://api.slack.com/incoming-webhooks) will provide all the information you need to get this up and running.